 Selection for interview will be through the submission of a Personal Statement (300 words) addressing why you are applying for the programme.

-If you need further advice on entry requirements, please contact the Programme Leader, Ms. Janice Lam.
+If you need further advice on entry requirements, please contact our Programme Team, firstname.lastname@example.org.

 When to apply